 The Horse with No Name – A Horse with No Name

 Confused by the title?
 Fair.
 Not confused at all by the title?
 Good for you.
-You win a ride on these gantry cranes.
-If the title does not confuse you, then I must assume that you are familiar with the hit song by the band America, entitled, “A Horse with No Name.”
+You win a photoshoot by the most professional drone photography St Louis Missouri has to offer!
+LOL If the title does not confuse you, then I must assume that you are familiar with the hit song by the band America, entitled, “A Horse with No Name.”
 This song was the first single the band wrote, and was released in Europe (1971) before it was released in the US (1972).
 Might seem strange that a band called America released a hit single in Europe before the song was released in the US, but the band was actually formed in England, the members being sons of US servicemen.
 Fun fact.

 Fun fact the second, the band’s debut album, entitled simply America, did not contain A Horse with No Name.
 And the album didn’t do too well.
 “A Horse with No Name” was written in England, when the band was staying at a friend’s house in Dorset.
 The song was apparently inspired by two paintings, the first being the depiction of a desert by Salvador Dali (above), and the second one featuring a strange horse, which was created by M.C.
 Escher.
 And if you’ve seen either of these painters’ art, you can understand why the song inspired by their work is a bit strange, and even unnerving.